Presidency of Harry S. Truman: 1948 re-election campaign

 Dewey waged a low-risk campaign and issued vague generalities on his plans once in office, while Thurmond found less support in the South than many had expected, as most white Southerners believed him to be too extreme.
 Wallace was unable to galvanize support behind his domestic policies, and his conciliatory attitude towards the Soviet Union alienated many potential supporters.
 Truman, meanwhile, crisscrossed the U.S. by train, delivering "whistle stop" speeches from the rear platform of the observation car.
 His combative appearances, such as those at the town square of Harrisburg, Illinois, captured the popular imagination and drew huge crowds.
 The large, mostly spontaneous gatherings at Truman's whistle stop events were an important sign of a change in momentum in the campaign, but this shift went virtually unnoticed by the national press corps.
 The three major polling organizations stopped polling well before the November 2 election date—Roper in September, and Crossley and Gallup in October—thus failing to measure the period when Truman may have surged past Dewey in public support.

 In the end, Truman held his progressive Midwestern base, won most of the Southern states despite the civil rights plank, and squeaked through with narrow victories in a few critical states, notably Ohio, California, and Illinois.
-He won over 50 percent of the popular vote and secured 303 electoral votes.
+He won 49.6% of the popular vote and secured 303 electoral votes.
 Dewey received only 189 electoral votes; Thurmond garnered 39, and Henry Wallace none.
 Dewey carried several Northeastern states that had generally voted for Roosevelt, and the 1948 election was the closest presidential election since the 1916 election.
 In the concurrent congressional elections, the Democrats re-took control of the House and the Senate.
 The defining image of the campaign was a photograph snapped in the early morning hours of the day after the election, when an ecstatic Truman held aloft the erroneous front page of the Chicago Tribune with a huge headline proclaiming "Dewey Defeats Truman."

-1950 mid-term election
+1950 mid-term elections

 In Truman's second mid-term election, Republicans ran against Truman's proposed domestic policies and his handling of the Korean War.
 They picked up seats in both the House and the senate, but failed to gain control of either house of Congress.
 Truman was particularly upset by the apparent success of those who campaigned on McCarthyism.